CBD Benefits to the Cardiovascular System:

 Neuroprotective and Haematological effects (effects on blood physiology)

-As discussed previously, CBD provides neuroprotection by regulating Ca2+ homeostasis and can also play a role in restoring damage caused by iron loading in rat models.
+CBD provides neuroprotection by regulating Ca2+ homeostasis and can also play a role in restoring damage caused by iron loading in rat models.
 It also provides neuroprotection in animal and in vitro models of stroke.
 These neuroprotective effects of CBD are mediated by the ability of CBD to increase cerebral blood flow and reduce vascular hyperpermeability in the brain.

 Finally, aside from the effects of CBD on the heart and vasculature, there is evidence that CBD also influences blood cell function as well.
 Studies have shown that CBD influences both the survival and death of white blood cells, white blood cell migration and platelet aggregation.
 These actions could possibly help delay or prevent the development of cardiovascular disorders.